 Introduction to the design and development of relay logic diagrams for use in the installation, operation, and maintenance of relay motor control systems for industry.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): ELT111 and ELT116 and ELT122 or DSM116 and ELT111 and ELT122 or RET111 and RET117 and RET122 or ELT116 and RET111 and RET122 or ELT116 and ELT129 and RET111.
 Fall Only.

 Fundamentals of electronic devices, analog and digital circuits, and troubleshooting solid-state I/O control circuits.
-Practical laboratory work with prewired analog and digital circuits.
+Practical laboratory includes construction and troubleshooting of physical and microprocessor circuits.
 6 Credits (4 Lecture - 6 Lab) Prerequisite(s): ELT122.
-Fall Only.

 Construction Lab III - Industrial

 Introduction to industrial wiring, blueprint reading, and the N.E.C.
 Theory and lab assignments in bus systems, unit substations, panelboards, subfeeders, conduit, and special equipment.
 4 Credits (2 Lecture - 6 Lab) Prerequisite(s): ELT120.
 Fall Only.

 Basic electronics study designed to meet the needs of HVAC and transfer students that lack the background needed to complete the Building Automation Technology (BBT) major.
 Topics include a review of basic electronic test instruments as well as an introduction to semiconductor devices and their use in control systems such as Direct Digital Controls.
 5 Credits (4 Lecture - 3 Lab) Prerequisite(s): ELT252.
 Fall Only.